lbormann/darts-caller/README.md

 #### *`-HP / --host_port`*

 The application provides a websocket-service.
-Other extensions like autodarts-extern or autodarts-wled can connect to this service (wss://ip:port).
+Other extensions like darts-extern or darts-wled can connect to this service (wss://ip:port).
 For a list of json-examples look at 'broadcast-examples.dat' - who knows maybe you build your own extension upon this?!

 Default: '8079'